FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/headers.rst

 You can configure HTTP caching headers based on request and response properties.
-This configuration approach is more convenient than `manually setting cache headers`_ and an alternative to `setting caching headers through annotations`_.
+This configuration approach is more convenient than `manually setting cache headers`_ and an alternative to `setting caching headers through attributes`_.

 Set caching headers under the ``cache_control`` configuration section, which consists of a set of rules.
 When the request matches all criteria under